Ashishwayachal12/ATM-Management-System/README.md

   - `ministatement.java` shows a brief overview of recent transactions.
 - **PIN Change**:
   - `pinchange.java` allows users to update their ATM PIN.
-- **Transactions**:
-  - `transaction.java` manages other banking operations such as balance inquiry, deposits.

 ## Technologies Used